-PR is only helpful if done correctly–DRIVEN unpacks how media training can lead to success in your respective industry and why a lack of it can be so detrimental to a career.
+PR is only helpful if done correctly–DRIVEN360 unpacks how media training can lead to success in your respective industry and why a lack of it can be so detrimental to a career.

 Getting caught with your pants down?
 Not the look that anyone who wants to be in the spotlight is avidly looking for.

 Tabloids have always been brutal– but nowadays, with the accessibility of the Internet and the culture of opinion pieces, it seems more important than ever to be well–versed in how to side–step controversy.
 As a result, media training has never been more crucial.

 That’s why companies like DRIVEN360 specialize in preparing our clientele for all situations that could result in a sticky headline if not appropriately handled.

 Founded by international broadcast media personality and media trainer Mike Caudill, DRIVEN360 is a modern public relations firm that prepares your senior executives, spokespeople, and other company representatives – like influencers or celebrity sponsors – with one of the most intense and comprehensive media training and crisis communications training programs available anywhere.
 With over 50 years of experience, our executive media training program for your corporate communication needs is ready to take your team to the next level.